-HopIn provides a step-by-step test to see whether your machine is properly configured to participate in a HopIn event.
-Click https://pre-event-check.hopin.com/ or, if you're planning to use a different browser than your default, paste that link into the browser.
+RingCentral Events provides a step-by-step test to see whether your machine is properly configured to participate in a RingCentral Events event.
+Click https://pre-event-check.events.ringcentral.com/ or, if you're planning to use a different browser than your default, paste that link into the browser.